Askøy Bridge: Future

 The bridge was built wide enough that the pedestrian path can be converted to a car lane, allowing for a three lanes.
 In the municipal transport plan published in 2007, it was stated that had the bridge been planned then, it would have received four lanes.
 There have also been proposals for a second bridge to be built next to the existing bridge which would allow for a four-lane motorway.
-Another proposals is to build the Cross Link, which would consist of two projects, a subsea road tunnel from just south of Herdla in northern Askøy eastwards to Meland, and a ferry connection from northern Askøy westwards to Øygarden.
+Another proposals is to build the Cross Link, which would consist of two projects, a subsea road tunnel from just south of Herdla in northern Askøy eastwards to Meland Municipality, and a ferry connection from northern Askøy westwards to Øygarden Municipality.
 The project is planned to reduce transport times within Nordhordland, and from there to Askøy and Øygarden.
 It would also relieve some traffic from Bergen City Center.
-The Hardanger Bridge is scheduled for completion in 2013 and will then overtake the Askøy Bridge as the longest-spanned bridge in Norway.
+The Hardanger Bridge was opened on 17 August 2013 and then overtook the Askøy Bridge as the longest-spanned bridge in Norway.